Prize Home Lottery Odds Explained: What Are Your Real Chances of Winning?

 What Actually Improves Your Chances?

-• Enter draws with multiple prizes.
-Draws with 100+ prizes across all tiers give you many more opportunities to win something.
+- Enter draws with multiple prizes.
+Draws with 100+ prizes give you more ways to win something.
+You might not win the home, but secondary prizes add value.

 The Reality of Charity Lottery Returns